Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 Using a H2B ISA or Lifetime ISA won’t limit you in terms of which lenders you can approach, so we recommend you speak to an all-of-market advisor to get access to the best deals for you.

 What size deposit do I need?

 Most lenders will ask for a deposit of at least 5%, and many will require 10%, 15% or more depending on factors such as your credit history, your age, the type and location of the property you’re buying, and how you receive your income.

 A Help to Buy ISA and the Help to Buy equity loan scheme can be used in conjunction with each other, which can help borrowers with the minimum deposit of 5% get on the property ladder.

-If you’re a perfect fit for your lender in terms of their policies on all of these factors you’ll be able to pay a lower deposit, whereas if you have a more complicated profile with a lot of bad credit for example, you’ll be seen as higher risk and the lender will usually ask for a higher deposit, and you may need to find a more specialist lender - speak to an expert for the best advice.
+If you’re a perfect fit for your lender in terms of their policies on all of these factors you’ll be able to pay a lower deposit, whereas if you have a more complicated profile with a lot of bad credit for example, you’ll be seen as higher risk and the lender will usually ask for a higher deposit, and you may need to find a more specialist lender.

 Every lender has its own views on what ‘affordability’ looks like, but most will lend 4 x your salary, some will offer 5 x and a handful will go up to 6 x your annual earnings in the right circumstances.

 If you want more information about Lifetime ISAs or Help to Buy ISAs, call us on 0808 189 2301 or make an enquiry here.